Skip to main content

 The styles contract is a function that can be imported from the stock runner packages.
 It is located in the /builder/styles folder.

-import stylesContract from "tripetto-runner-autoscroll/builder/styles";
+import stylesContract from "@tripetto/runner-autoscroll/builder/styles";

 Generating the styles editor panel

 To generate the styles editor panel the stylesEditor method of a builder instance is used.
 The styles contract is generated using the stylesContract function imported from the runner package as shown above.
-This function needs a reference to the pgettext function for translating the text labels in the styles contract.

-import stylesContract from "tripetto-runner-autoscroll/builder/styles";
+import stylesContract from "@tripetto/runner-autoscroll/builder/styles";

 // Open styles editor using an existing builder instance